-In line with statutory requirements, we will assess all children against the Early Learning Goals (ELGs) to create a 'EYFS Profile' by the end of June.
+In line with statutory requirements, we will assess all children against the Early Learning Goals (ELGs) to create an 'EYFS Profile' by the end of June.
 We will decide whether children are meeting expected levels of development, or if they are not yet reaching expected levels ('emerging') through discussions as a team, referring to any observations or evidence collected over the previous year and, most importantly, using our extensive knowledge of the child.
-This will be shared with both parents / carers and Year 1 teachers.
+These judgements will be 'best fit'.
+Moderation will take place across the year group and with other schools where possible, to ensure judgements are accurate and fair.
+The EYFS profile with be shared with both parents / carers and Year 1 teachers.
+Year 1 teachers will use the information provided to inform planning.